Common Questions About Our Services

 The order submits a digital resource application.

-A Values Outreach team member will reach out to them within 1-3 days to set up a phone call.
+A Values Outreach team member will reach out to them within a week to set up a phone call.
 During this call, the Values Outreach team member and the community member will discuss a possible date for filming and any questions the order may have about filming.

 Once a date for filming is set, Values Outreach will coordinate the travel plans for the videography intern.
 These details will be sent to the religious order along with the name, picture, and contact information of the videography intern.

-The videography intern will arrive on the agreed upon date for a two-night stay with the religious community.
+The videography intern will arrive on the agreed upon date for a 2 or 3-night stay with the religious community.

 During their time with the community, the intern will follow the schedule according to the kind of video(s) the community has requested (see below).